martafelix13/SIRS/README.md

 ### Machine configurations

-For each machine, there is an initialization script with the machine name, with prefix `init-` and suffix `.sh`, that installs all the necessary packages and makes all required configurations in the a clean machine.
+For each machine, there is an initialization script located within the folder named 'setup'.
+The script is named with the machine's name, prefixed with 'set_' and suffixed with '.sh'.
+This script installs all the necessary packages and performs all required configurations on a clean machine.

+To the VMs where it is necessary to define firewall rules, there is a file inside the 'setup' folder named 'set_firewall.sh'.

 Inside each machine, use Git to obtain a copy of all the scripts and code.

+As the 'DB' machine does not have internet access by default, it is necessary to copy the repository into this machine.
+To install its dependencies, the default gateway for this machine is set as the DMZ machine, which has a NAT adapter.
+Once the dependencies are installed, we remove the gateway with '$ sudo route del default'.

+Some machines need the ***DMZ*** machine to access the internet, so it should be the first one to be configured.

+Since adding firewall rules may result in some VMs losing internet access, it is suggested to perform the setup on all machines first and only then run the 'set_firewall.sh' file.

 ```sh
 $ git clone https://github.com/tecnico-sec/a34-francisco-marta-luis.git